If Crypto OGs Are Being Hacked, Where Does That Leave the Rest of Us?

-There’s reportedly been a nasty bug going around OG crypto holders, affecting arguably the most critical part of Web3 infrastructure: the MetaMask wallet.
-Over 5,000 ether (ETH) worth about $10.5 million have been stolen from crypto veterans since December, crypto-skeptical news site Protos reported, citing an informal investigation done by MyCrypto founder Taylor Monahan.
+There’s reportedly been a nasty bug going around OG crypto holders, notably affecting one of the most critical parts of Web3 infrastructure: the MetaMask wallet.
+Over 5,000 ether (ETH) worth about $10.5 million have been stolen from crypto veterans using a variety of non-custodial wallets since December, crypto-skeptical news site Protos reported, citing an informal investigation done by MyCrypto founder Taylor Monahan.

 It appears that developers at ConsenSys, the private blockchain software firm that’s built much of Ethereum’s open-source tooling, including the MetaMask wallet and Infura application toolkit, are investigating the exploit, which appears to be “deliberately” targeting people who should know the ins and outs of crypto self-custody and security.

-Note: UPDATE (April 18, 2023 – 23:30 UTC): Adds comments from ConsenSys throughout, and a sentence stressing all wallets, not just MetaMask, are vulnerable.